mozilla-releng/relengdocs/how-to/taskcluster/ci_admin.rst

 This is the best practice way to apply changes: we know we're running the check before we apply; we don't use root perms locally; we know we're running against the tip of the official repo.

-Once we land a change in `ci-configuration`_, cloudops-jenkins picks up that change through Pulse, and we run `this command <https://github.com/mozilla-services/cloudops-infra/blob/71f6992da04384f252c0e67ae55c527bd34ede85/projects/taskcluster/tasks#L114-L164>`__.
+Once we land a change in `fxci-config`_, cloudops-jenkins picks up that change through Pulse, and we run `this command <https://github.com/mozilla-services/cloudops-infra/blob/71f6992da04384f252c0e67ae55c527bd34ede85/projects/taskcluster/tasks#L114-L164>`__.
 After we landed `this fix <https://github.com/taskcluster/tc-admin/pull/195>`__ this has been fairly quick.

 We currently run against the ``staging`` cluster first, then the ``firefoxci`` cluster, but staging failures don't block the production run.